Rapiders/react-hooks/README.md

 `toggle` : Reverses the current state of the switch.

+### useFocus

+Executes the provided callback function when a DOM element becomes visible on the screen.

+#### Parameters

+`onFocusCallback`: A function to execute when the element comes into focus.
+`threshold`: Determines the visibility threshold for the element.
+A value of 1 means the element must be fully visible within the viewport.
+`rootMargin`: Adjusts the viewport’s dimensions using the format "top right bottom left", with units explicitly specified.

+#### Return Value

+`ref`: A ref object to assign to the DOM element that should trigger the focus callback.

 ## Animation

 The animation of this package is based on ClassName by default.